Davey Faragher

 David Allen "Davey" Faragher (born August 18, 1957) is an American bass guitarist from Redlands, California.
-Faragher's career took off and received critical notice as a founding member of the nineties band Cracker, and his subsequent work with John Hiatt's band, and The Imposters, the backing band for Elvis Costello since 2001.
+Faragher is best known as a founding member of the rock band Cracker, and for his subsequent work with John Hiatt's band and the Imposters, the backing band for Elvis Costello, with whom he has played since 2001.
 In 2015, Faragher joined Richard Thompson's Electric Trio for Thompson's Still album and US tour.

-Faragher is an accomplished session musician, and has a strong portfolio of performances with notable musicians.
+Faragher also works as a session musician.

 Biography

 In the mid-to-late 1970s, Faragher recorded three albums with his brothers Danny Faragher, Jimmy, and Tommy Faragher as The Faragher Brothers.
 Later, the band was renamed The Faraghers for a fourth album, featuring fifth brother Marty and sister Pammy.
-From there he became one of Los Angeles' most sought after bass players, and was featured in Bass Player magazine in February, 2001.
+From there, he became a Los Angeles-based session bass player and was featured in Bass Player magazine in February 2001.

-He also plays club gigs where he currently resides in Los Angeles near fellow Imposter Pete Thomas and guitarist Val McCallum under the band name Jackshit.
+He also plays club gigs in Los Angeles with fellow Imposter member Pete Thomas and guitarist Val McCallum under the band name Jackshit.
 The trio was featured in the Spring 2002 issue of Grindstone Magazine.